uncas/BuildPipeline/readme.md

-A tool that managing and visualizing builds in a pipeline.
+A tool for managing and visualizing builds in a pipeline.

 Contains a website and a windows service for managing builds and deployments.